tsouche/learn-kubernetes/tutorial-2-create-cluster.md

 The VM was set:
 * from a Ubuntu 20.04 LTS base OS
+* with docker 19.03
 * with `GO` version 1.14.2 or later
 * with `kind` version 0.8.1
 * with `kubectl` version 1.18.2

 and I cloned the 'learn-kubernetes' tutorial into the `~/learn-kubernetes` directory.

-As of this step, it is then very similar with the Part 2:
-* deploy a cluster with `kind` (config file and name)
+As of this step, it is then very similar with the Part 2: you only have to deploy a cluster with `kind` (with the `deploy.sh` script).
-* deploy the `dashboard` and the sample user
-* copy the token and log into the dashboard from a browser